John Owen Donaldson: Early life

 Donaldson was born in Fort Yates, North Dakota, the son of General Thomas Quinton Donaldson.
 He left Cornell and joined the Royal Flying Corps in Canada in March 1917.

 World War I

 When the U.S. declared war, he transferred to the American air service.
 He was attached to the RAF (successor to the RFC), and posted to No. 32 Squadron RAF.
 From July 22 through August 29, 1918, he destroyed four Fokker D.VII fighters and drove down three others out of control.

 On September 1, he was shot down by Theodor Quandt and captured.
 The following day, he and another prisoner escaped and tried to steal a German two-seater for a flying exit.
-Donaldson received a bayonet wound in the back struggling with a sentry, and the refugee duo fled.
+Donaldson received a bayonet wound in the back while struggling with a sentry, and the refugee duo fled.
 On September 9, they were caught swimming a stream in no man's land, and re-incarcerated.
 Three days later, Donaldson, his companion, and three other POWs escaped; Donaldson made it to the Netherlands in October.